rjmclachlan/BowlingScripts/README.md

 # BowlingScripts
-# This is a repository of my python development scripts to track and analyize my scores
+This is a repository of all my python development scripts, that track and analyize my weekly bowling scores